 If careful consideration has been applied, when it is time to move in you can feel reassured that the environment you have created for your family is safe, fun engaging.

+Designing your home for the future – Consider your family dynamic in a decade.
 Most people see the house they plan to work on as their main family home for many years to come.
 A large architectural project is one which you are unlikely to repeat in the coming decade.

 The Lego and dollhouses will most likely make way for desks, sports equipment and drum kits.
 The nursery turns into a teenage bedroom, which you may not anymore wish is too close to your own bedroom.
+Considering the dynamics of the house in relation to your changing family and how rooms can be re-designated in a few years time is a vital consideration.

 The design of your home fundamentally affects everyday activities.
 As the client you can help in making sure that throughout the process the particular requirements and aspirations of your family are kept in mind and reflected successfully in the final design of your family home.